London Pneumatic Despatch Company

 The London Pneumatic Despatch Company (also known as the London Pneumatic Dispatch Company) was formed on 30 June 1859, to design, build and operate an underground railway system for the carrying of mail, parcels and light freight between locations in London.
 The system was used between 1863 and 1874.

 Background

 Sir Rowland Hill of the General Post Office commissioned two engineers to investigate the feasibility of a pneumatic tube-based system between the General Post Office and the West District Central Post Office.
 In 1855 and 1856 they reported favourably but there would be significant cost.
-The scheme was not progressed.
+The scheme was not pursued.

 In 1859 Thomas Webster Rammell and Josiah Latimer Clark proposed an underground tube network in central London "for the more speedy and convenient circulation of despatches and parcels".